Alan-Cyriac/Kerala-Tourism/README.md

 # Kerala-Tourism
-An assignment from college
+An assignment from college.
-Developed using Bootstrap
+Developed using Bootstrap.
-thank you
+thank you.